mattman555/Concurrent-Elevator-Simulation/README.md

 Elevator.java: Elevator is a thread that contains the lights, buttons, doors, and motors that is responsible for making sure to keep track of the current location of the elevator and will be grabbing the direction of the motor and which floor the elevator's destination is from the Scheduler.

+ElevatorRPCRequests.java: A serializable class for sending information in remote procedure calls.

 ElevatorTest.java: A JUnit Test class for Elevator class.

-FloorSubsystem.java: FloorSubsystem is a thread that reads the input file and validates that the input file makes sense in terms of the 4 inputs (time, floor, floor button, and car button).
+FloorSubsystem.java: FloorSubsystem is a thread that reads the input file and validates that the input file makes sense in terms of the 5 inputs (time, floor, floor button, car button, and error code).
 Then it creates a request and sends it to the scheduler.
 It also includes methods for getting/setting the floor lamps.

 FloorSubsystemTest.java: A JUnit Test class for FloorSubsystem class.

-Request.java: Request creates a "request" which is used by the other 3 threads (Elevator, Floorsubsystem, and Scheduler) which is used for asking the elevator to perform an operation with given parameters of: time, floor, floorbuttons, and car button.
+Request.java: Request creates a "request" which is used by the other 3 threads (Elevator, Floorsubsystem, and Scheduler) which is used for asking the elevator to perform an operation with given parameters of: time, floor, floorbuttons, car button, and error code.

 RequestTest.java: A JUnit Test class for Request class.